GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - If data is found and log view is requested, take the log of the raw value.
  - Map the raw value onto [0,1] via the scale limits idetified above.
  - Use this mapped value to choose a color to fill the cell with from the color scale, or fill the cell with a default pattern if no data was found.

+###updateHVsidebar()
+Fires a custom event `postHVchan` at the first `<widget-HVcontrol>` element found on the page, carrying the necessary payload data to populate that sidebar with information about the last HV cell clicked on.

 ###updatePlotParameters()
 Update this object and `localStorage` with values entered into the plot control form.
 Intended as `onchange` callback to updating this form.